The Best Swimming Pools in Reykjavik

 The hot tubs are also one of Iceland's most important social venues.
 In the warm water, everybody is dressed in swimwear, so judging people by their appearance is hard.
 Be they teachers, artists, or politicians, in the hot tub, everyone is equal, and this is the place where people meet to openly discuss everything from the weather to politics.

 The greater Reykjavik area has 18 swimming pools, so you should be able to find one in every neighborhood.
 They vary in size and age; some are over 50 years old, others were built in this century, but all of them have the essential hot tub where you can find out what is going on in Icelandic society.
-Additionally, there is a beach area in Reykjavík called Nautholsvik and a small foot bath by Grotta, perfect for relaxing whilst enjoying a view out to sea.
+Additionally, there is a beach area in Reykjavík called Nautholsvik and a small foot bath by Grotta, perfect for relaxing while enjoying a view out to sea.

 Below is our list of the best swimming pools in Reykjavík and the city's surrounding towns and villages.

-7. Sundholl Reykjavikur
+9. Sundholl Reykjavikur

-This pool is located in downtown Reykjavik, a short walking distance from the main shopping and nightlife street, Laugavegur
+This pool is located in downtown Reykjavik, a short walking distance from the main shopping and nightlife street, Laugavegur.

 The oldest pool in Reykjavík, Sundhollin, was opened in 1937.
 The building was designed by noted architect Guðjón Samúelsson, who also designed buildings such as The University of Iceland, The National Theatre of Iceland, The Church of Akureyri, and the famous Hallgrimskirkja church, which can be seen from the sundeck.